Megabus (Europe): International expansion

 From April 2012, Megabus began cross-nation services linking the UK to continental Europe, from Birmingham and London to Paris and from Leicester and London to Brussels and Amsterdam.
 This was announced a month prior to the introduction of the services.
 A third route, which operates entirely outside the UK, links Paris, Brussels and Amsterdam.
+From October 2012, Megabus extended the M92 Edinburgh to Dundee service to terminate at Aberdeen giving Dundee and Perth an every 30 minute frequency during the day to Aberdeen which interworks with service M9, and giving Aberdeen a direct service to Edinburgh which had previously been missing.

 In 2013, Megabus started a route between Cologne, Brussels, Gent and London.

 In 2014, Megabus launched a route between London, Paris, Toulouse and Barcelona.
 In Germany, as megabus.com GmbH, they also launched a route between Cologne, Frankfurt, Stuttgart and Munich.

 On 24 June 2015, Megabus launched first intercity bus services in Italy with 22 coaches out of a depot in Bergamo.

 On 8 July 2015, a service commenced from Milan to London.

 On 29 June 2016, all operations in the European mainland, as well as those services linking London with Europe, were sold to Flixbus.
 This left only domestic UK operations under the control of Stagecoach.

 On 1 May 2017, Megabus commenced operating five services from London, Gatwick Airport and Heathrow Airport to the West of England.
 These were operated by South Gloucestershire Bus & Coach.
 Stagecoach purchased the South Gloucestershire Bus & Coach business in September 2019 and integrated it into its Stagecoach West subsidiary.

 In October 2017, Megabus began the M39 service, running from Aberystwyth to Birmingham, via Welshpool and Shrewsbury.
 This service is operated by Mid Wales Travel.

-Decline
+Decline and closure

 In March 2018, the Advertising Standards Authority banned Megabus from using adverts promising £1 fares as few seats were available at this price.
 Megabus' response was to withdraw the £1 fares altogether, leading some passengers to note that the ASA's decision has worked to the detriment of Megabus customers.

 In August 2022, as part of the Stagecoach Group sale to DWS, it was agreed that Megabus' retail activities (the sale and marketing of tickets) would be sold to Scottish Citylink.
 An earlier proposed sale of Stagecoach to National Express would have seen Megabus sold in its entirety to ComfortDelGro.
 Scottish Citylink is a longstanding joint venture between Stagecoach Group and ComfortDelGro, which also took over Falcon at the same time.
 Contracts to operate Megabus services are still held mainly by Stagecoach subsidiaries.

 In October 2024, Megabus announced that it was ceasing all routes running within England and Wales from 4 December due to low passenger demand, with only England-Scotland cross-border services, as well as the Falcon coach route from Bristol to Plymouth, being retained.